awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Evidently-newlaunch.md

 1. For **Launch configuration**, choose whether to start the launch immediately or schedule it to start later\.

+1. \(Optional\) To specify different traffic splits for audience segments that you have defined, instead of the traffic split that you will use for your general audience, choose **Add Segment Overrides**\.

+   In **Segment Overrides**, select a segment and define the traffic split to use for that segment\.

+   You can optionally define more segments to define traffic splits for by choosing **Add Segment Override**\.
+A launch can have up to six segment overrides\.

+   For more information, see [Use segments to focus your audience](CloudWatch-Evidently-segments.md)\.

-1. For **Serve**, select the traffic percentage to assign to each variation\.
+1. For **Traffic configuration**, select the traffic percentage to assign to each variation for the general audience that doesn't match the segment overrides\.
 You can also choose to exclude variations from being served to users\.

    The **Traffic summary** shows how much of your overall traffic is available for this launch\.